GoogleContainerTools/kpt-functions-sdk/docs/concepts.md

 See [Configuration Functions Specification][spec] for further details.

-There are two special-case functions:
+There are two special-case functions: source functions and sink functions.

 ## Source Function